nci/scores/docs/contributing.md

 ### Branching and merge requests

-Scores follows the [ git-flow ](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+`scores` follows the [ git-flow ](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
 This can be summarised as follows:

 - Create a github ticket to describe the goals of your change or feature
 - Check out a feature new branch for your work, branching from the 'develop' branch